pteichman/gopheracademy-web/content/advent-2014/backoff.md

 return that from retryConn without disrupting another process.
 You can decide whether an error is fatal without involving the backoff policy.

+At ~30 lines of code, it can be easily copied into any project without introducing an external dependency.

 Most important, and this is a thing I love about programming in Go, is that the function *looks like what it does*.
 There's no hidden state or magic behavior.
-The normal function flow lives at two levels of indentation, not as nice as one but understandable given the for loop.
+The normal function flow lives at a reasonable two levels of indentation.

 I've always found this array-based backoff sufficient, but if you want to calculate the delays, you can elevate `Duration()` into an